bbulkow/FastLED-idf/README.md

 fastpin_esp32 directory.
 If the alternate code works, then you can take the gpio.c out of the hal compile.

+## interesting instability in RMT initialization

+The code in ESP-IDF seems to really like using the pattern of having a macro for a default constructor.
+In the case of initializing the RMT structure, if I did it "by hand" and used the -O2 compile option, I got instability.
+When I switched to using their constructure, which seems the same to me generally, I get a stable build.
+I now wonder if this was some of the issue around not using the IRQ....

 ## message about no hardware SPI pins defined

 It's true!
 There are no hardware SPI pins defined.
 SPI is used for 4-wire LEDs, where